This page contains affiliate links meaning I earn a commission if you use those links. I only recommend products I use and trust.

 Last year my husband and I embarked on one of the most stressful, insane, crazy ideas we ever had.
 We bought a new house and decided to renovate it.
 To read more about our crazy journey and to see other rooms we renovated, click here.

 The most important room in the house, however, was the kitchen.
 I designed my entire house theme around the look I was going for in my kitchen, and I designed my kitchen around a single Pinterest pin.
+Along the way I learned how to design a modern farmhouse kitchen.

 For those of you out there who are new to design or don’t know anything about design (like myself!), Pinterest can be your best friend!
 The key to designing a room is to start by finding a picture that resembles the overall look you are trying to achieve.
 For me, it was a picture from Kate Marker Interiors.